Updated September 2012

 When is construction scheduled to begin?
 When is construction scheduled to end?

 Construction will begin in late June 2013.
-Construction is projected to take 18 to 24 months, and we are targeting the opening of the new building to welcome the incoming class in Fall 2015.
+Construction is projected to take 24 months, and we are targeting the opening of the new building to the 2015-16 academic year.

 During the construction phase, which offices/spaces will be affected?